How Outreach Workers Help

 What methods are used for those who don’t engage?

 It can be as simple as just speaking to the service users.
-If we always turn up for them then eventually the cloud will be lifted and they will give you a chance.
-It’s the same as any relationship, they need to know that you’re doing what you say you’re going to do because you have their best interests at heart.
+If we always turn up for them, eventually the cloud will be lifted and they will give you a chance.
+It’s the same as any relationship.
+They need to know that you’re doing what you say you’re going to do because you have their best interests at heart.

 “We need to give our service users a reason to trust us.
 Everyone needs a bit of help sometimes.”

 What are the common scenarios for why people are rough sleeping?

 There are several reasons – it could happen to anyone.
 We deal with addiction, alcohol dependency and mental health.
 There are also situations where a few things just haven’t gone right for someone.
 They’ve made a few wrong decisions or life has just gone against them.
 Suddenly, service users find themselves rough sleeping.
 I think there are some public misconceptions but at the end of the day no one deserves it.
 Service users are just everyday people and we work with a varied mix of personalities.
 No one is a million miles away from rough sleeping.